Billy Reil

-Billy Reil (born June 19, 1979) is an American former professional wrestler currently working the Northeastern Independent circuit in the United States.
+Billy Reil (June 19, 1979 – April 29, 2024) was an American professional wrestler who worked primarily the Northeastern Independent circuit in the United States.
 A longtime veteran of the Tri-State area, he was a mainstay of Jersey All Pro Wrestling during the late 1990s.

-He is also a guest writer for wrestling websites such as Wrestling-News.com, most notably his "Reil World" and "Billy Reil Uncut" columns.
-Reil is also a classically trained actor, having starred in films such as "Purgatory" and "The Pit".
+Reil was also a guest writer for wrestling websites such as Wrestling-News.com, most notably his "Reil World" and "Billy Reil Uncut" columns.
+Reil was also a classically trained actor, having starred in films such as "Purgatory" and "The Pit".

-Career
+Biography

 Early life and career

 Born in South Philadelphia, Pennsylvania, Reil was a wrestling fan growing up and often attended World Wrestling Federation events at The Spectrum during the late 1980s.
 As a teenager, he began hanging out at the ECW Arena attempting to make contacts in the professional wrestling business and eventually met Angel Orsini, who then introduced Reil to Reckless Youth.
 He soon made his in-ring debut on May 19, 1995 in a match against his childhood friend Trent Acid.
 During the summer of 1996, Reil began training with The Pit Bulls before leaving for college the following year.

-In 1997, he was given a 4-day scholarship to Penn State University for his athletic skills on the baseball diamond.
-While at Penn State, Reil continued to wrestle outside the university.
-Unfortunately, his baseball career was cut short when he was released for pitching an ERA of 16.3.

 Jersey All Pro Wrestling and the independents

 Reil continued to wrestle and was honing his craft working in Jersey All Pro Wrestling, the National Wrestling Alliance (NWA) New Jersey territory, and Grande Wrestling Alliance.

-He would team with Trent Acid to defeat Homicide and Kane D for the JAPW Tag Team titles in Bayonne, New Jersey on January 29.
+He would team with Trent Acid to defeat Homicide and Kane D for the JAPW Tag Team titles in Bayonne, New Jersey, on January 29.
 The two would defend the titles for a month before losing the titles to Dave Desire and Rick Silver on February 26, 1999.

 Reil attended Dory Funk, Jr.'s Dojo in 1999.
 By 2000, Reil had gained a considerable following in the Northeastern United States and had notable matches including a 3-way dance against Sabu and Low Ki on April 7, 2000.